simon816/ChatUI/README.md

 # Developing

+## Using The UI Library
+The UI Library can be used with or without the Chat UI tabbed interface.
+See the [developer documentation](https://github.com/simon816/ChatUI/wiki/Chat-UI-Library).

 ## Utilizing Chat UI in another plugin
 Chat UI provides an API for other plugin developers to use in their plugins.